fredrik-markussen/Gham-Metabolomics/README.md

 hibernating state, with a very large number of features changing in abundance.

+Our main tool for feature selection is sparse Partial Least Squares Discriminant Analysis (sPLS-DA).
+This method is a supervised machine learning technique that identifies the most important features for group classification.
+The sPLS-DA method is particularly useful for high-dimensional data, as it can identify the most relevant features for classification or regression tasks.
+The method is also robust to multicollinearity, which is common in metabolomics data due to the high degree of correlation between features.
+While this is our main tool, feature selection is also aided in a filtering step where we remove features with low variance, as these are unlikely to be informative for group classification.
+This step uses the top 20% of the PCA loadings and all significantly differentially regulated metabolites between groups determined by volcano plot analysis.

+The analysis of the identified metabolites is presented in this report.
 The analysis follows these steps:

 1.  **HILIC and RPLC dataset wrangling**, including formatting and